robert-hh/Micropython-Editor/README.md

 - Use USB_VCP/Telnet or UART for input and output.
 - Changed the read keyboard function to comply with slow byte-by-byte input on serial lines.
 - Added support for Tab, BackTab, Save, Del and Backspace joining lines, Find, Replace, Goto Line, Undo, Get file, Auto-Indent, Set Flags, Copy/Delete & Paste, Indent, Un-Indent
-- handling tab (0x09) on reading & writing files,
+- Handling tab (0x09) on reading & writing files,
-- Added a status line, line number column and single line prompts for
+- Added a status line, and single line prompts for Quit, Save, Find, Replace, Goto, Get file and Flag settings.
 - Support of the basic mouse functions scrolling up/down and setting the cursor (not WiPy).

 The editor assumes a VT100 terminal.
 It works in Insert mode.
 Cursor Keys, Home, End, PgUp, PgDn, Del and Backspace work as you would expect.
 The additional functions like FIND etc. are available with Ctrl-Keys.
 On reading files, tab characters are expanded to spaces with a tab size of 8, and trailing white space on a line will be discarded.
 The orginal state of tabs will not be restored when the file is written.
 Optionally, tabs can be written when saving the file, replacing spaces with tabs when possible.
 The screen size is determined, when the editor is started or when the Redraw-key (Ctrl-E) is hit.